← All posts Abstract illustration of a wireframe network of interlocking nodes, one glowing brighter than the rest

 Who regulates AI in the UK?

 Your existing regulators do.
-The Information Commissioner's Office covers any AI touching personal data; sector regulators — the FCA, Ofcom, the CMA, professional bodies such as the SRA — cover AI within their remits; and the Digital Regulation Cooperation Forum coordinates across them.
-In 2026 this machinery is becoming more active: the ICO has issued AI-specific guidance, the DRCF is consulting on AI risk-management tools until 2 September 2026, and the new AI Growth Labs put regulators directly into product testing, starting with legal services.
+The Information Commissioner's Office covers any AI touching personal data.
+Sector regulators — the FCA, Ofcom, the CMA, professional bodies such as the SRA — cover AI within their remits, and the Digital Regulation Cooperation Forum coordinates across them.
+In 2026 this machinery is becoming more active: the ICO has issued AI-specific guidance, and the DRCF is consulting on AI risk-management tools until 2 September 2026.
+The new AI Growth Labs put regulators directly into product testing, starting with legal services.

 What is the UK spending on AI infrastructure?

 The flagship commitment is the £500 million sovereign AI programme, aimed at UK-controlled compute capacity.
-In June 2026 the government added the AI Hardware Plan, a strategy for developing and scaling the chips and semiconductor technologies underpinning AI, and created an AI Economics Institute under HM Treasury and DSIT to measure AI's effect on productivity, labour markets, and regional growth.
+In June 2026 the government added the AI Hardware Plan, a strategy for developing and scaling the chips and semiconductor technologies underpinning AI.
+It also created an AI Economics Institute under HM Treasury and DSIT to measure AI's effect on productivity, labour markets, and regional growth.
 The direction is consistent: build domestic capability rather than legislate usage.

 What should enterprises track in UK AI policy for the rest of 2026?